jones act

 Every so often we receive an email or telephone call from someone asking why cruise ships can’t sail from one U.S. port to another.

 The reason is because there is a Federal law which prohibits foreign flagged ships from coastwise trade between U.S. ports.
 Only U.S. flagged ship can do that.
-The thought at one time was that
+The thought at one

 Most crewmembers like their jobs.
 They work hard but take time to enjoy the camaraderie that exists between the crew.
 But when they bcome injured, and particularly if they are sent back home, they find it difficult to obtain medical treatment for their ship related injuries.